GrantJamesPowell/Connect4Xtreme/README.md

 The front end uses some Creative Commons CSS templates from [html5up.com](html5up.com).
 Some of the css styling (but not functionality) was inspired by this code-pen example https://codepen.io/coderontheroad/pen/GdxEo

+## Does it support mobile?

+The app currently does not support mobile

+## How do I know that the app is working?

+The app comes with a test suite, it can be run from the commandline with the `python manage.py test` command

 ##  Interesting Files

 *AI functions:*
 `/ConnectFourApp/alphaconnectfour.py`
-Has all the computer move functions
+Has all the computer AI move functions

 *GameBoard Objects:*
 `/ConnectFourApp/models.py`